vsergeev/lua-periphery/docs/spi.md

 ``` lua
 Property spi.fd     immutable <number>
 ```
-Get the file descriptor for the underlying sysfs GPIO "value" file of the GPIO object.
 Get the file descriptor for the underlying `spidev` device of the SPI object.

 Raises a [SPI error](#errors) on assignment.